Medela makes a few great breast pumps that dominate the market: the Medela Pump in Style and the Medela Freestyle Flex.

-Each of these pumps have their advantages: the Freestyle and the Freestyle Flex are smaller, more portable, and have a battery pack, while the Pump in Style is sold at a lower price point and – since it is a more popular pump – it is easier to find replacement parts for it in a pinch.
+Each of these pumps have their advantages: the Freestyle Flex is smaller, more portable, and has a battery pack, while the Pump in Style is a very effective pump that is often fully covered by insurance/is sold at a lower price point.